bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-mode-status.md

 ```

 Method to retrieve information on whether inventory management is enabled.
-The status of inventory management is returned:
+Returns the status of inventory management:

 - `Y` - inventory management is enabled;
 - `N` - inventory management is disabled.